GogoRit/Gogorit/README.md

 ### Hi there 👋

+I'm Gaurank Maheshwari, a passionate data science enthusiast and a current master's student in the field.

+- 🔍 Exploring the vast realms of data to uncover insights and patterns is my forte.
+As a data science enthusiast, I thrive on turning raw information into meaningful stories that drive decision-making.
+- 🌱 Currently, I'm honing my skills in machine learning, data analysis, and visualization.
+My journey involves coding, experimenting with algorithms, and constantly learning from the ever-evolving world of data.
+- 🚀 Excited to contribute to the data-driven future and connect with like-minded individuals!
+- 👨‍🎓 Pronouns: He/him.

+Excited to embark on this data adventure and share a laugh or two along the way!

 <!--
 **GogoRit/Gogorit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.